velartrill/velartrill.github.io/orig/conspirators.md

 "Then there's fear for the folks back home — knowing their lives all rest on your shoulders.
 I reckon there's some of that still in you, but it's like you said; war's damn near done with.
 Sounds like Team Empress don't pose too much more a threat to your kind, with the bloodthirsty old biddy dead and Carnelian ash.

 "There's something else, though."
 I look him in the eye, my hand moving to the side of his neck.
 "You been fighting this war since I was a girl.
 Twenty damn years of your life, give or take.
-War's most everything you know, and when you get home, one lonely survivor of the Sixth, well — what have you really got to look forward to there, anyhow?"
+War's most everything you know, and when you get home, one lonely survivor of the Sixth, well — what have you really got to look forward to there, anyhow?
+You even still know how to be a civilian anymore, Lena?"

 Lena takes a deep breath.
 "Y-you put all that together on your own, did you, Rhea-*virtash?"* he asks in a quivering voice, lips a-tremble, eyes widening.
 His gaze damn near burns, but with effort I hold it.

 *"Virtash?"* I ask, blinking.
 It feels good to hear the boy stammer for just a fleeting moment, to see that façade of pure confidence and strength falter.
-Despte the pointed ears, he suddenly looks a lot more human to my jaded eyes.

 When you're a spy long enough, you come to feel the little shifts and eddies in the currents of power around you almost like a sixth sense hooked straight into your soul.
 And for a moment there, I felt the playing field tilt decisive-like in my direction.
+Despite the pointed ears, Lena suddenly looks a lot more human to my jaded eyes.

 "Right.
 S-sorry.
 Um…" Lena hesitates, closing his eyes for a moment, collecting himself; I can see his manner shift right before my eyes.
 The self-control it takes to bounce back so damn quickly — tomboy's made of stern stuff.
 "Sorry, it's not a bad thing or anything," he begins finally, "I don't know if you have a word for it."